How To Quick Pickle Any Vegetable

 Canning funnel (optional)

-- Prepare the vegetables: Wash and dry the vegetables.
-Peel carrots.
+Prepare the vegetables.
+Wash and dry the vegetables.
+Peel the carrots.
 Trim the end of beans.
 Cut vegetables into desired shapes and sizes.

-- Add the flavorings: Divide the herbs, spices, or garlic you are using into the jars.
+Add the flavorings.
+Divide the herbs, spices, or garlic you are using between the jars.

-- Make the pickling liquid: Combine the vinegar, water, salt, and sugar (if using) in a small saucepan over high heat.
+Make the brine.
+Place the vinegar, water, salt, and sugar (if using) in a small saucepan over high heat.
 Bring to a boil, stirring to dissolve the salt and sugar.
 Pour the brine over the vegetables, filling each jar to within 1/2 inch of the top.
 You might not use all the brine.

-- Remove air bubbles: Gently tap the jars against the counter a few times to remove all the air bubbles.
-Top off with more pickling brine if necessary.
+Remove air bubbles.
+Gently tap the jars against the counter a few times to remove all the air bubbles.
+Top off with more brine if necessary.

-- Seal the jars: Place the lids over the jars and screw on the rings until tight.
+Seal the jars.
+Place the lids on the jars and screw on the rings until tight.